-Students who abuse testing guidelines will be asked to surrender their unfinished examination to the proctor and/or to exit Blackboard and will be asked to leave the examination room.
+Students who abuse testing guidelines will be asked to surrender their unfinished examination to the proctor and/or to exit the examination software per proctor direction and will be asked to leave the examination room.
 The exam will not be scored, and a grade of zero will be entered as the grade.
 The proctor will present the Nonprofessional Behavior documentation form, ask that it be signed by the student, and a conference with a program official will follow.
 This form then becomes a part of the student's permanent record.
-Abuse of testing guidelines may be grounds for dismissal from the Clinical Laboratory Science Program (see Policy SA 11.0).
+Abuse of testing guidelines may be grounds for dismissal from the Medical Laboratory Science Program (see Policy SA 11.0).